Season 1 - Episode 07 (The Moth) and Episode 08 (Confidence Man)

 "Hallowed and torn, still I can see the light.

 Battered and worn, but I must kneel to find."
+Charlie and Claire moving to the caves.

 "Friend of mine, what can you spare?"
 Boone and Shannon share water and a private smile.